mdd423/WobbleSim/README.md

 ## Installation
-To install, either clone the dev github directory.
-Then install.
+To install, clone the github directory.
+Then install using pip.
 `git clone https://github.com/mdd423/WobbleSim.git`
 `cd WobbleSim`
 `pip install .`

-Or install with pip for the latest stable version.
-`pip install simulacra-spectra`

 ## Quick Use
 To quickly use, either check out the notebook folder for example problems.